Kansas City Pioneer Monuments

 1927 statue by famed western artist A. Phimister Proctor.
 Modeled after artist's own mother to honor women who migrated West on the overland trails in the mid-19th century.
 The monument was celebrated at its dedication, but soon forgotten.
 The nearby village of Westport sought to claim the statue in the 1980s.
 Westport claims to be the birthplace of Kansas City.

-Sculptor Cyrus Dallin displayed this statue of a mounted Sioux Indian at San Francisco's 1915 International Exhibition.
-Kansas City residents arranged for a temporary installation of the statue following the exhibition.
-In response to the statue's popularity, area school children helped to collect small donations, including nickels and dimes, in hopes of raising funds to purchase and permanently display the sculpture.
-The effort was successful and The Scout has been one of the symbols of Kansas City since its public dedication in 1922.
+Sculptor Cyrus Dallin displayed this sixteen-foot bronze statue of a mounted Sioux Indian at San Francisco's 1915 Panama-Pacific International Exhibition.
+The sculpture was awarded the gold medal, leading to a cross-country tour of temporary installations that included Kansas City in 1916.
+In response to the statue's popularity, local newspaper editorials called for action, noting that the touring statue was for sale with a listed price of $15,000.
+Seventeen area organizations led efforts to raise funds, and local teachers worked with area school children to collect small donations, including nickels and dimes.
+Collectively, the efforts raised the needed funds to purchase and permanently display the sculpture.
+The effort was successful, with area residents contributing enough to purchase the statue and place it in Penn Valley Park.
+The Scout has been one of the symbols of Kansas City since its public dedication in 1922.

 Westport businessmen wanted to put up a life-sized stone wagon train to mark the centennial of the Santa Fe Trail.
 Instead, local women raised the funds for this 1920 tribute "To the Pioneer Mother."
 It was one of the first pioneer mother monuments erected in the United States.